mmransem09/mmransem09/doc/ADpage.md

 ### 📌 Conclusion

 This lab provided hands-on experience in managing and securing a Windows Active Directory environment.
-Through iterative testing, research, and implementation, we developed critical skills in systems administration, RBAC enforcement, and domain hardening.
+Through iterative testing, research, and implementation, I developed critical skills in systems administration, RBAC enforcement, and domain hardening.
 The project was instrumental in understanding the foundational concepts of virtualization and system security.